reqnroll/Reqnroll/docs/guides/migrating-from-specflow.md

 If you have not used custom SpecFlow configuration, you can move on to the next step.

 Reqnroll uses a JSON configuration file named `reqnroll.json`.
 The format is compatible with the `specflow.json` configuration file format, so the migration is simple, you just need to rename the file to `reqnroll.json`.
 It is recommended to set the JSON schema reference, so that your editor offers completion for the settings.
-The official schema reference is `https://schemas.reqnroll.net/reqnroll-config-latest.json`, that you can use like the example shows below.
+The official schema reference is `https://schemas.reqnroll.net/reqnroll-config-latest.json`, which you can use like the example shows below.

 ```{code-block} json
 :caption: reqnroll.json